patmejia/contrails_vision/README.md

-# Climate Analytics: <br>GOES-16 and Aviation Contrails Detection
+# Climate Analytics: GOES-16 and Aviation Contrails Detection

-The [European Geosciences Union](https://www.sciencedaily.com/releases/2019/06/190627113949.htm) suggests contrail clouds may have a more pronounced global warming impact than even CO2 emissions.
-This insight aligns with the concept of [effective radiative forcing $(W/m^2)$](https://climate.mit.edu/explainers/radiative-forcing) in climate science, which gauges the overall warming effect.
-Using satellites and plane sensors, researchers aim to analyze contrail formation, integrating data on weather, turbulence, and wind speed.
+Contrail clouds, artificial cirrus formations due to aircraft exhaust, significantly influence global warming, potentially more than CO2 emissions, by affecting Earth's radiation balance [European Geosciences Union, 2019](https://www.sciencedaily.com/releases/2019/06/190627113949.htm).
+This effect is quantified by [effective radiative forcing](https://agupubs.onlinelibrary.wiley.com/doi/10.1029/2019JD030581) (ERF), which gauges the net energy flux change at the atmosphere's top.
+Using satellite and aircraft data, combined with insights from weather conditions and turbulence, the aim is to predict and understand contrail formation.

+###### The ERF equation  $$ \Delta N = F - \lambda \Delta T $$  linearly links top-of-atmosphere (TOA) energy imbalance ($\Delta N $), effective radiative forcing (F), climate feedback ($ \lambda $), and global temperature change ($ \Delta T $).
+A positive $ \lambda $ amplifies warming, whereas a negative one reduces it.

->The goal is to develop a model that can predict contrail formation and duration.
+> **Objective:** Develop a model predicting contrail formation and duration.

 ## Table of Contents:
 1. [GOES-16 Satellite: Earth Monitoring](#goes-16-satellite-earth-monitoring)